bertilmuth/being/README.md

 * **Make immutability optional.** You can choose whether you create a new aggregate instance when processing an event, or mutate the existing one.
 Both options are equally simple to implement.
 * **Support fast and isolated behavior tests.** The aggregate behavior can be tested without the underlying framework, using synchronous calls.
 Of course, you can also test the service as a whole, by sending GET and POST requests to it.

-The easiest way to get started is by [cloning a sample project](https://github.com/bertilmuth/being-samples).

 Being is based on the [Lagom framework](https://www.lagomframework.com/).

+The easiest way to get started is by [cloning the samples](https://github.com/bertilmuth/being-samples), and adapting them.

 # Code examples
 You can find a runnable sample project containing the code [here](https://github.com/bertilmuth/being-samples/tree/main/greetuser).